Enjoy outdoor entertaining as much as I do? Use my simple ideas and tips to create an outdoor brunch tablescape of your own.

 I’ve always been drawn to the combination of yellow and grey, and when I spotted these yellow trellis outdoor pillows, I knew they would bring a touch of vibrancy and life to the space.
 I liked how they complement the teal Ikat outdoor pillows I also picked up on my Target shopping trip.

-For the centerpiece, I found a variety of succulents at a local garden center and placed them in a pine crate I already had on hand.
+For the centerpiece, I found a variety of succulents at a local garden shop and placed them in a pine crate I already had on hand.
 Lately I’m obsessed with these tiny plants!

 Aren’t they adorable?